 Elements of a Negligence Case

-In order for a plaintiff to win a lawsuit for negligence, they must prove all of the "elements."
-For instance, one of the elements is "damages," meaning the plaintiff must have suffered damages (injuries, loss, etc.) in order for the defendant to be held liable.
-So, even if you can prove that the defendant was negligent, you may not be successful in your negligence claim lawsuit if that negligence caused you no harm.
+For a plaintiff to win a negligence lawsuit, they must prove all of the "elements."
+One of the elements is "damages," meaning the plaintiff must have suffered injuries or loss for the defendant to be held liable.
+Even if you can prove that the defendant was negligent, you may not be successful in your negligence claim lawsuit if that negligence caused you no harm.

 These five elements of a negligence case are explained in greater detail below.

 The outcome of some negligence cases depends on whether the defendant owed a duty to the plaintiff.
-A duty arises when the law recognizes a relationship between the defendant and the plaintiff requiring the defendant to act in a certain manner, often with a standard of care, toward the plaintiff.
-A judge, rather than a jury, ordinarily determines whether a defendant owed a duty of care to a plaintiff, and will usually find that a duty exists if a reasonable person would find that a duty exists under similar circumstances.
+A duty arises when the law recognizes a relationship between the defendant and the plaintiff requiring the defendant to act in a certain manner.
+A judge ordinarily determines whether a defendant owed a duty of care to a plaintiff, and will usually find that a duty exists if a reasonable person would find that a duty exists under similar circumstances.

-It's not enough for a person to prove that another person owed them or a duty.
-The injury lawyer must also prove that the negligent party breached his or duty to the other person.
-A defendant breaches such a duty by failing to exercise reasonable care in fulfilling the duty.
-Unlike the question of whether a duty exists, the issue of whether a defendant breached a duty of care is decided by a jury as a question of fact.
-Thus, in the example above, a jury would decide whether the defendant exercised reasonable care in handling the bags of grain near the child.
+It's not enough for a person to prove that another person owed them a duty.
+The personal injury lawyer must also prove that the negligent party breached their duty to the other person.
+A defendant breaches such a duty by failing to exercise reasonable care.
+The issue of whether a defendant breached a duty of care is decided by a jury as a question of fact.
+In the example above, a jury would decide whether the defendant exercised reasonable care in handling the bags of grain near the pedestrian.

-In the example described above, the child would prove proximate cause by showing that the defendant could have foreseen the harm that would have resulted from the bag striking the child.
+In the example described above, the pedestrian would prove proximate cause by showing that the defendant should have foreseen the harm that would have resulted from the bag striking the individual.
 On the contrary, if the harm is something more remote to the defendant's act, then the plaintiff will be less likely to prove this element.
-Assume that when the child is struck with the bag of grain, the child's bicycle on which he was riding is damaged.
+Assume that when the pedestrian is struck with the bag of grain, the pedestrian's bicycle was also damaged.

-Three days later, the child and his father drive to a shop to have the bicycle fixed.
-On their way to the shop, the father and son are struck by another car.
-Although the harm to the child and the damage to the bicycle may be within the scope of the harm that the defendant risked by his actions, the defendant probably could not have foreseen that the father and son would be injured on their way to having the bicycle repaired three days later.
-Hence, the father and son wouldn't be able to satisfy the element of proximate causation.
+Three days later, the pedestrian drives to a shop to have the bicycle fixed.
+On the way to the shop, the pedestrian is struck by a car.
+Although that harm may be within the scope of the harm that the defendant risked by their actions, the defendant probably could not have foreseen that the pedestrian would be injured on the way to having the bicycle repaired three days later.
+Hence, the injury victim wouldn't be able to satisfy the element of proximate causation for the car accident

 A plaintiff in a negligence case must prove a legally recognized harm, usually in the form of physical injury to a person or to property, like a car in a car accident.
 It's not enough that the defendant failed to exercise reasonable care.
 The failure to exercise reasonable care must result in actual damages to a person to whom the defendant owed a duty of care and a personal injury claim must be brought to court within the appropriate time frame.

-Let an Attorney Help Prove the Elements of Your Negligence Case
+Attorney To Help Prove the Elements of Your Negligence Case

 Even if you're confident that all the elements of a negligence case are present, it takes a skilled lawyer to make a compelling case and ultimately win.
 A skilled attorney will understand which evidence will make or break your case, how to properly calculate damages for things like emotional distress and medical bills, and how to negotiate a settlement.
 Get started today by reaching out to a local law firm with personal injury attorneys.